RobVergano/pands-project-/README.md

 1. Research the dataset online and write a summary about it in your README.
 2. Download the dataset and add it to the repository.
-3. Write a program called analysiss.py that:
+3. Write a program called analysis.py that:
     1. Outputs a summary of each variable to a single txt file.
-    2. Saves a histogram of each variable to png files, and
+    2. Saves an histogram of each variable to png files, and
     3. Outputs a scatter plot of each pair of variables.
 4. Performs any other analysis you think is appropriate.